-Discovering the genes and genetic variants underlying human Mendelian disorders is of significant biomedical relevance.
-The knowledge of those variants, which are rare and highly penetrant, will facilitate rapid and accurate diagnosis of Mendelian disorders and might lead to new therapeutic approaches.
-This knowledge can also lead to insight about the common or more complex phenotypes that involve similar genes, pathways, and phenotypes.
-In the long run, a comprehensive collection of rare and highly penetrant variants would be a highly valuable resource for understanding basic human genetics and would identify entry points into fundamental developmental and physiological pathways.
+The discovery of the genes and genetic variants that underlie human Mendelian disorders is of significant biomedical relevance.
+The knowledge of those genes and variants will facilitate rapid and accurate diagnosis of patients with Mendelian disorders and may lead to new therapeutic approaches.
+This knowledge can also lend insight into the common or more complex phenotypes that involve similar genes, pathways, and phenotypes.

-While the genetic basis of more than 3000 Mendelian disorders has been determined so far, the genetic basis remains to be determined for a larger number of confirmed or suspected Mendelian disorders.
-Recent advances in genome technology and computational methods have made it possible to identify the genetic basis of Mendelian disorders using genome-wide approaches in a more rapid and cost-effective way than linkage mapping and candidate gene approaches.
+While the genetic basis of more than 5,000 Mendelian disorders has been determined so far, many more Mendelian disorders and their underlying genetic basis have yet to be discovered.
+Recent advances in genomics and bioinformatics have enabled the discovery of the genetic basis of Mendelian disorders using genome-wide approaches, which are more rapid and cost-effective than previous methods such as linkage mapping and candidate gene approaches.

 The currently funded centers are:

 More information on the CMGs, including publications and opportunities for collaboration, can be found on the Coordinating Center managed website: www.mendelian.org.